 The Group has diversified sources of debt financing, obtained through long-term loan agreements concluded with various Polish and international financial institutions and debt securities issued by one of its subsidiaries, Olivia Fin Sp. z o.o.
 SKA (the "Issuer").
-The Issuer issued bonds through Noble Securities SA and Michael / Strom Dom Maklerski S.A and for the funds obtained took up bonds or granted loans to special purpose vehicles executing projects, contributing to the further development of Olivia Centre in Gdańsk - the largest business centre among regional cities in Poland.
-Most of the funds obtained from the bond issue were engaged in projects belonging to the Group.
-All active series have been guaranteed by TONSA Commercial REI N.V.
-The remaining part of the funds was kept on the Issuer's account or was allocated to the implementation of housing projects or involved in other projects, the beneficiary of which was and remains Mr. Maciej Grabski.
+The Issuer issued bonds through Noble Securities SA, Michael / Strom Dom Maklerski S.A and Dom Maklarski BDM SA and for the funds obtained took up bonds or granted loans to special purpose vehicles executing projects, contributing to the further development of Group.